que-son-y-como-usar-interrupciones-en-arduino

 attachInterrupt(interrupt, ISR, mode);

-Where interrupt is the number of the interrupt we are defining, ISR is the associated callback function, and mode is one of the available options (FALLING
+Where interrupt is the number of the interrupt we are defining, ISR is the associated callback function, and mode is one of the available options (FALLING, RISING, CHANGE, and LOW)

-However, it is cleaner to use the digitalPinToInterrupt() function, which converts a Pin to the equivalent interrupt.
-This way, it facilitates changing board models without modifying the code.
+However, it is cleaner to use the digitalPinToInterrupt() function, which converts a Pin to its equivalent interrupt.
+This facilitates changing the board model without having to modify the code.

 attachInterrupt(digitalPinToInterrupt(pin), ISR, mode);